 As with many of life's issues some people adopt certain lifestyle habits, including:

 Many people can manage anxiety with therapy, medication, and lifestyle changes.
 There is hope!
 We are here to help!
-Please ask as many questions as you want!
+Please ask our psychiatrists as many questions as you want!

 The "Real Housewives of Orange County" put front and center Orange County's unique culture.
 Many in Orange County, regardless if they have wealth or not, want to portray themselves as often wealthier than they are.
 This manifests itself as materialistic and entitled.